 In the world of software development, localization used to be an afterthought.
-Product teams would focus on the design and development of the product.
-Only when the product is complete the need for localization arises.
+Product teams would focus on the design and development of the product, and only when the product was complete would they consider localization.

-In today’s world, software development doesn’t work that way anymore.
-Companies went from annual and biannual releases to weekly and even daily releases.
-This has raised the need for agile localization to keep up with the fast-paced world of software development.
+Software development doesn’t work that way anymore.
+Companies have gone from annual and biannual releases to weekly and even daily releases.
+This has raised the need for agile localization and translation to keep up with the fast-paced world of software development.

 Let’s start by taking a look at what agile development is.